nix-community/haumea/README.md

 Root doesn't concat `${from}` declarations, use `${to}` at the root.

-This can be used to declare `options` locally at the leaves of the configuration tree, where the module system would not otherwise tolerate them.
+This can be used to declare `options` locally at the leaves of the configuration tree, where the NixOS module system would not otherwise tolerate them.

 ### [`transformers.hoistLists`](src/transformers/hoistLists.nix)